trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **Yay**: Practically no  entry barrier (just create an account, set up your profile, and you are ready to start applying!)

 **Nay**: No entry barrier for you means no entry barrier for anybody.
-Captain Obvious also does birthday parties.
+Captain Obvious also does birthday parties!

 But what does this mean?

 Well, you’ll be compete with a humongous pool of developers globally, with many offering their services for rock-bottom prices (think $3-$5 per hour).

 If an excellent (or well, any) new offer appears, (not just) these guys are going to be all over it like flies on shit.